 - 2021, Idaho: $350,000 Settlement.
-A man was T-boned by a tractor-trailer.
-He suffered a C6 fracture, T5-6 fracture, a facial hematoma, an orbital fracture, a right ear laceration, spinal pain, and temporomandibular joint symptoms.
+A tractor-trailer t-boned a man.
+He suffered a C6 fracture, a T5-6 fracture, a facial hematoma, an orbital fracture, a right ear laceration, spinal pain, and temporomandibular joint symptoms.
 The man underwent chiropractic care and an ear repair.
-He also wore a thoracic lumbar sacral orthosis brace.
+He also wore a thoracic and lumbar sacral orthosis brace.
 The man experienced residual headaches and pain in his back and temporomandibular joint.
 He alleged negligence against the truck driver.
 The man claimed he ran a stop sign and failed to yield the right-of-way.
 This case settled for $350,000.

 - 2020, Idaho: $30,000 Settlement.
 A woman was rear-ended.
 She injured her neck and back.
 The woman also suffered the aggravation of her preexisting fibromyalgia and rheumatoid arthritis.
 She underwent pain management, chiropractic care, and physical therapy.
-The woman alleged negligence against the at-fault driver.
-She claimed she failed to maintain an appropriate lookout and slow down for traffic.
+The woman hired an Idaho car accident lawyer who filed a lawsuit against the at-fault driver. the suit claimed he failed to maintain an appropriate lookout and slow down for traffic.
 This case settled for $30,000.

 - 2019, Idaho: $893,422 Verdict.
 A 49-year-old woman underwent a hysterectomy.
 The surgeon identified and repaired a bowel rent during the procedure.
 He failed to tell the woman of the repair before discharging her.
 Three days later, the woman suffered sepsis.
 She underwent an emergency abdominal procedure.
 The surgeon team discovered a bowel perforation that caused fecal matter leakage.
 The woman alleged negligence against the surgeon.
 She claimed he negligently performed the surgery and failed to receive her informed consent.
 The woman received an $893,422 verdict.

 - 2017, Idaho: $94,000 Verdict.
 A woman was sideswiped.
 She sustained a traumatic brain injury.
 The woman developed visual issues.
-She alleged negligence against the at-fault driver.
+She hired an Idaho personal injury lawyer who filed a lawsuit alleging negligence against the at-fault driver.
 The woman claimed he failed to maintain an appropriate lookout and yield the right-of-way.
 An Ida County jury awarded $94,000.